-As previously stated, this navigation section of the FI Guide assumes the use of the techniques described in the guide Practical Flying Guide 1 - Visual Navigation.
+As previously stated, this navigation section of the Flight Instructor Guide assumes the use of the techniques described in the guide Practical Flying Guide 1 - Visual Navigation.
 As such it can be used as a reference text for students to understand and learn these techniques.

 It is well worth encouraging students to thoroughly learn or even over-learn, the techniques and “rules of thumb” from the guide, on the ground.
 This would include WHAT checks, track error estimation, standard closing angle calculations, practising the free hand drawing of track lines, estimating the degrees in True, and converting to Magnetic.

 The material and guidance to instructors offered in this section should be used alongside the requirements stipulated in AC61-3, and the FTSG PPL Cross-Country Demonstration of Competency.
 The lessons complement the ‘stages’ described in the AC as shown in the table below.